 Life Sciences.
-Antarctica has a range of cold adapted organisms many of which are found nowhere else, some of these are the basis of commercially important fisheries.
-Antarctic ecosystems are generally isolated from the immediate presence of man, they can be studied to find if changes are the result of local conditions or as a result of environmental change that may also affect ecosystems elsewhere.
+Antarctica has a range of cold adapted organisms many of which are found nowhere else.
+Antarctic ecosystems are generally isolated from human societies, they can be studied to find if changes are the result of local conditions or as a result of environmental change that may also affect ecosystems elsewhere.

 Life Sciences, Biology in Antarctica

 Antarctica has some of the most cold adapted organisms on the planet, how do they do it? and what can they teach us about the mechanisms of physiology and survival?
 Some of these organisms are already dealing with greater effects from climate change than anywhere else, how successfully are they doing this and what can we learn about how those elsewhere might cope?

 Despite the cold Antarctica is home to a huge number of living organisms from the charismatic megafauna in all those great pictures you've seen to many small and intensively studied land invertebrates that you won't find unless you actively look for them, to a whole host of marine animals that we are discovering are more numerous and diverse than we ever thought.

 The biological sciences can be carried out virtually anywhere in Antarctica.
 While some projects require great resources of ice strengthened ships to venture to remote areas with unpredictable sea-ice and the use of robot submersibles, others can be operated by a single researcher on a scientific station with little specialist equipment such as measuring long term trends in penguin populations to collecting and recording samples for analysis back further north in the home-country labs.

 Here are some life science research projects taking place now or recently in Antarctica.